-Low back pain is one of the most common causes of disability in the United States, with up to 80% of adults experiencing it at some point in their lives regardless of their age or fitness level.
+Low back pain is one of the most common causes of disability in the United States.
+Up to 80% of adults experience lower back pain at some point in their lives regardless of their age or fitness level.
 But while many athletes and weightlifters may experience some form of painful episode in their low back, sometimes the advice we can get from health professionals is not the best.

 Maybe you have had a doctor advise you to “stop deadlifting”, or (even worse) “get an injection”, but don’t take either of these suggestions as a hard, fast way to solve anything.